 D.M.
 Levine, D.F.Stephan, T.C.
 Krehbiel, M.L.
 Berenson.
-Statistics for Managers Using

-Microsoft Excel+5th Edition, Pearson Education Ltd., 2008.
+"Statistics for Managers Using Microsoft Excel" 5th Edition, Pearson Education Ltd., 2008.

-- entering data.
+- Entering data.

-- calculating a set of data.
+- Calculating a set of data.

-- displaying the data in a meaningful way.
+- Displaying the data in a meaningful way.

 - Sharing data so that other can understand.

-- formatting cells for the need.
+- Formatting cells for the need.

-- using functions and formulae and inserting charts and graphs.
+- Using functions and formulae

-MAD 6201- APPLICATIONS OF FINANCIAL MATHEMATICS
+APPLICATIONS OF FINANCIAL MATHEMATICS

-The aim of this course is to provide advance knowledge on financial mathematics like • project evaluation, calculation of bond price in tax environment, Investment decision, and calculation of forward price and idea of stochastic interest rate model.
+The aim of this course is

+to provide advance knowledge on financial mathematics like project evaluation, calculation of bond price in tax environment, Investment decision, and calculation of forward price and idea of stochastic interest rate model.